-But there is far more to southern Italy’s iconic city of epic pizza than scoffing pizza margherita at Da Michele like Julia Roberts did in the 2010 movie Eat Pray Love or frequenting the pizzeria where Sophia Loren flipped ‘n fried dough on screen in the 1950s.
+Cinematic Naples lives to eat, but there is far more to this southern Italian city than scoffing pizza margherita at Da Michele like Julia Roberts did in the 2010 movie Eat Pray Love, or frequenting the pizzeria where Sophia Loren flipped ’n fried dough on screen in the 1950s.

-Eating out in this noisy, seething Naples, spun from grassroots tradition and the hot Mediterranean sun, is the original locavore date.
-Shopping for seasonal veg, fresh seafood, Italy’s silkiest buffalo mozzarella and pungent spices at a market is as instinctive to Neapolitans as scratch cooking and not wasting a crumb.
+Eating out in noisy, seething Naples, spun from grassroots tradition and the hot Mediterranean sun, is the original locavore date.
+Shopping for seasonal vegetables, fresh seafood, silky buffalo mozzarella and pungent spices at a market is as instinctive to Neapolitans as scratch cooking and not wasting a crumb.

 Scoffing fried fish on a street corner from a brown paper cone or sharing snack-fueled aperitivi (pre-meal drinks) at sundown is constantly in vogue.
-Forget current trends or buzzwords like "street food", "short-circuit" and "sustainability".
-Fiery Naples has always done a grand job of following its own rules – and that includes catering to vegans and vegetarians, traditionalists and the unorthodox, prince and pauper with a dazzling feast of old-world osterie and trattorie, fine-dining restaurants, cheap-as-chips friggitorie (fry shops) and, of course, authentic pizzerias straight off the silver screen.
+Forget current trends or buzzwords like “street food,” “short-circuit” and “sustainability.”
+Fiery Naples has always done a grand job of following its own rules – and those include catering to vegans and vegetarians, traditionalists and the unorthodox, prince and pauper with a dazzling feast of old-world osterie and trattorie, fine-dining restaurants, cheap-as-chips friggitorie (fry shops) and, of course, authentic pizzerias straight off the silver screen.

-From top pizzerias to restaurants serving the ultimate seafood dishes, here are Naples' very best places to eat.
+From top pizzerias to restaurants serving the ultimate seafood dishes, here are Naples’ 14 best places to eat.

 1. Concettina Ai Tre Santi

-Sink your teeth into the city’s chameleon of a gritty, rough-cut neighborhood where Neapolitans wouldn’t even set food a decade ago at La Sanità’s hippest pizzeria.
-The Oliva family have been whipping up dough here for 70-odd years, but it’s the creative spin of visionary young pizzaiolo Ciro that morphed his family’s business into gourmet hot spot – and underdog La Sanità into an unlikely foodie hub.
+Sink your teeth into La Sanità, a chameleon of a rough-cut neighborhood that Neapolitans wouldn’t even set foot in a decade ago, at its hippest pizzeria.
+The Oliva family has been whipping up dough here for 70-odd years, but it’s the creative spin of visionary young pizzaiolo Ciro Oliva that morphed his family’s business into a hot spot – and La Sanità into an unlikely foodie hub.
 Pair an artichoke-filled pizza-dough bun or artisanal pizza with a local craft beer or small-production Campanian wine to experience Neapolitan paradiso on earth.

-Thank heavens for Tandem where dedicated epicureans can tuck into the extraordinarily rich and meaty flavors of ragù napoletano (Naples’ meat and tomato sauce, made with beef cut in chunks rather than minced like bolognese) any day of the week – not just on Sunday as city tradition dictates.
-Slowly simmered on the stove for hours on end, Tandem’s iconic sauce appears on its increasingly elaborate menu in myriad ways.
+Thank heavens for Tandem, where dedicated epicureans can tuck into the extraordinarily rich and meaty ragù napoletano (Naples’ meat and tomato sauce, made with beef cut in chunks rather than minced like bolognese) any day of the week – not just on Sunday as city tradition dictates.
+Slowly simmered for hours on end, Tandem’s signature sauce appears on its increasingly elaborate menu in myriad ways.
 Stick with tradition: atop fresh pasta or in a bowl with crunchy bread to dunk.

 3. Antica Pizza Fritta di Zia Esterina Sorbillo

-Thrill out on Naples’ wild contradictions with high-brow artistic opulence at pink-hued Palazzo Reale followed by lunch on the street with laborers and a cold beer at this get-real, fried pizza joint.
-The original recipe and kitchen kit used by Esterina Sorbillo (Gino’s aunt) after WWII assures the comfort-food staple and hangover cure is precisely as it should be: puffy, light and oozing ricotta, provola cheese and ciccoli (fatty pork lard) on first bite.
+Thrill out on Naples’ wild contradictions by following high-brow artistic opulence at pink-hued Palazzo Reale with lunch on the street with laborers and a cold beer from this get-real, fried pizza joint.
+Pizza maker Gino Sorbillo uses the same original recipe and kitchen kit that his aunt Esterina did after WWII to ensure the comfort-food staple and hangover cure is precisely as it should be: puffy, light and oozing ricotta, provola cheese and ciccoli (fatty pork lard) on first bite.
 Scoff immediately or watch the deep-fried half-moon of pizza dough deflate.